AlibiHamza/MyDS1302_Library/README.md

 A complete Arduino library for the DS1302 RTC module, developed from scratch with a deep understanding of the communication protocol.

 🎯 Features
-✅ Developed from scratch without external libraries
+✅ Developed from scratch without external libraries.

-✅ Full DS1302 support (time, date, RAM)
+✅ Full DS1302 support (time, date, RAM).

-✅ Optimized for ESP32
+✅ Optimized for ESP32.

-✅ Minimal and efficient code (< 300 lines)
+✅ Minimal and efficient code (< 300 lines).

-✅ Complete documentation in French
-✅ Ready-to-use examples
+✅ Ready-to-use examples.

 📦 Installation
 Method 1: Via Arduino IDE